Automate ComboFan S mechanical ventilation with Home Assistant

 All you need to control the Combofan S is a dimmer that provides 0 to 10 volt output (0 volt = off, 10 volt = high).
 I wanted to connect the Combofan S to Home Assistant via Zigbee, so the search started for a device that is compatible with Zigbee2MQTT and Home Assistant, which doesn't cost too much, and most important, I can undo any changes without permanent damage to the mechanical ventilation.

-After some searching I came across a cheap device on AliExpress that should fit my needs.
+After some searching I came across a cheap device (Zigbee 0-10V Dimmer) on AliExpress that should fit my needs.
 The same device is also available on Amazon, it is however quite a lot more expensive.
+As product listings change I would recommend searching for "zigbee 0-10v dimmer" on AliExpress or Amazon and compare it to the device you see in the pictures in this blog.

 After just a couple of days the device arrived, but before I hooked it up I performed a couple of checks;